 SECTION X - ANNUAL ORATION

 The Jonathan E. Rhoads Annual Oration.
-There shall be appointed by the President at the stated meeting following the Annual Meeting each year, a Fellow whose duty it shall be to deliver at a stated meeting, usually December of that year, The Jonathan E. Rhoads Annual Oration.
-This address shall be delivered to the Recorder in writing at the time of its presentation, and it shall be published in the Transactions of the Academy.
+There shall be appointed by the President, a Fellow whose duty it shall be to deliver at a stated meeting, usually December of that year, The Jonathan E. Rhoads Annual Oration.
+This address shall be published in the Transactions of the Academy.
 After consultation with the Recorder, it may be published in any other reputable scientific journal so long as it is identifiable as the Annual Oration of the Philadelphia Academy of Surgery, and so long as permission is obtained for its subsequent publication in the Transactions of the Academy.

 SECTION XI - ELECTION OF OFFICERS AND COUNCILORS